plotly/plotly.py/plotly/Make_a_FigureFactory.md

-# Add Your Figure Factory to the Plotly [Python Library](https://plot.ly/python/)
+# Add A Figure Factory to the Plotly [Python Library](https://plot.ly/python/)

-If you have ever wanted to contribute to the Plotly Python Library by adding a new chart type we don't have, now you have the resources to do so.
-This README will help you get started cloning the plotly.py repo, forking a new branch, creating a new figure factory, and pushing your results to the cloud to get feedback for merging.
+If you have ever wanted to contribute to the Plotly Python Library by adding a new chart type we don't have, now you can!
+This README will help you get started cloning the plotly.py repo, forking a new branch, creating a new figure factory, and creatng a new Pull Request to get feedback for merging.
 Just follow all these steps and you'll be ready to go.

 ## Getting Started:
-1. Clone the `plotly.py` repo locally and then check out the master branch.
+1. In the Terminal, clone the `plotly.py` repo locally and then check out the master branch.

 ```
 $ git clone git@github.com:plotly/plotly.py.git